Seeking cargo capacity without the extra cost? Compare average insurance rates for SUVs.

 Unless you have an accident forgiveness feature baked into your policy, your insurance costs will likely rise after you file a claim.
 If you're thinking about filing a claim for damage to your vehicle, weigh your options.
 Does it make sense to pay for the damage out-of-pocket rather than through your insurance company?
 Here's how you can tell.

-While considerable variance exists between states regarding rate increases for at-fault claims, below is an average across the US.
+While considerable variation exists between states regarding rate increases for at-fault claims, below is an average across the US.
 As you can see, an at-fault accident can — over the three-year period — raise your rate by more than $1,700.

 |Increase at 6 months||Increase at 12 months||Increase at 3 Years|